Category Archives: Computer Systems

 Congratulations!
 You are now a machine that can differentiate between objects, or more specifically, you are artificial intelligence!

-Ok, we admit this scenario is quite simplified but the idea is to provide the concept of artificial intelligence.
-So now, let’s dwell into the details of exactly how this works, but before we continue, here are a few technical terms that you should familiarize yourself with.
-We will be discussing them in more detail further into this article.
+Okay, we admit this scenario is quite simplified, but the idea is to provide the concept of artificial intelligence.
+So now, let’s dwell into the details of exactly how this works.
+But before we continue, here are a few technical terms you should familiarize yourself with.
+We will be discussing them in more detail later in this article.

-Datapoint = The components that make up the model (parts of the fire engine).
+Datapoint = The components that comprise the model (parts of the fire engine).

-Dataset = The combination of all the components together that make up the model (the vehicle as a whole unit).
+Dataset = The combination of all the components that comprise the model (the vehicle as a whole unit).

-Supervised Learning = The ability to look at a particular object and compare it to the object (model) that you have in your possession.
+Supervised Learning is the ability to examine a particular object and compare it to the object (model) you possess.

 AI is Learning